- Approximate height: Foliage: 25cm (10 inches) Flower: 45cm (18 inches)

 - Flower colour: White

 A native British species, but much less well-known than its relative the Common Cottongrass.
 Unlike the Common Cottongrass, this species forms compact clumps and never runs.
 The dark-green leaves are thin and spiky, it grows more slowly, and the flowerheads are taller, much neater, and more round, looking like little white pom-poms, produced in spring and lasting through until midsummer.

 Eriophorum vaginatum forms next year's cotton flowerheads while the current year's are still on the plant.
 For this reason it is important not to cut your plant back to the ground at the end of the year when the foliage goes brown - you will cut off the new flower buds at the base of the plant along with the old leaves.
-If you want to cut the plant back, leave three inches of foliage at the base, to preserve next year's flowers.
+If you want to cut the plant back, either look for and avoid the buds, or simply leave three inches of foliage at the base, to preserve next year's flowers.